COVID-19 vaccine injury & bereavement

-We have submitted a letter, written jointly with many of the families we represent, to Members of Parliament and other influential public figures, setting out what they have suffered and the challenges they face.
-The letter argues for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues who have, too often, had to rely on their own online research.
+We submitted a letter, written jointly with many of the families we represent, to Members of Parliament and other influential public figures, setting out what they have suffered and the challenges they face.
+The letter argued for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues who have, too often, had to rely on their own online research.

 We have been working with Lord Philip Hunt, in the House of Lords, and Sir Christopher Chope, in the House of Commons to encourage the Government to engage in reform of the VDPA.
 Health and Care Bill - Hansard - UK Parliament

 We were successful in campaigning for the inclusion of vaccine injury and the adequacy of the VDPS within the final Terms of Reference of the COVID-19 Public Enquiry.
 The terms of reference were confirmed by the Prime Minister on 28th June 2022 and the enquiry will commence early 2023.